Estate Planning

 Living Trusts and Probate

 While probate isn't inherently bad, it is expensive and time-consuming.
-Having a revocable living trust allows you to transfer the title of your assets, like your home, car, and investment portfolio, into the trust.
+Having a revocable living trust lets you move the title of assets like your home, car, and investments into the trust.
+Understanding Arizona living trust laws helps you decide if this strategy fits your estate needs.

 You will maintain complete control of the assets during your lifetime.
 Whoever you appoint as the successor trustee will manage the trust upon your passing.
-The trust documents how you want the trust's assets to be distributed, and the successor will help put that into effect.
+The trust documents how to distribute its assets, and the successor will help put that into effect.
 This is one effective way to avoid probate.

 Thrift Savings Plans, IRAs and Qualified Funds

-Thrift savings plans (TSPs) and IRAs have become key components of many people's retirement accounts, so it is important to understand what happens to these accounts upon death.
+Thrift savings plans (TSPs) and IRAs have become key components of many people's retirement accounts.
+It is important to know what happens to them when someone dies.
 The inherited amount from a Roth IRA is not taxable.
-However, when it comes to retirement accounts such as a traditional IRA or a 401(k), distributions from these accounts are typically taxable as income.
+However, when someone inherits a traditional IRA or a 401(k), they usually have to pay income tax on the money they withdraw.

 Inherited Property and Capital Gains

-While there is no inheritance tax in Arizona for property, you still need to consider implications that could make your assets a burden on your heirs.
-If you have a property that you want to pass down, you might consider putting it in your beneficiary's name before you pass away to avoid taxes or probate.
+While there is no inheritance tax in Arizona for property, but some issues could still make your assets a burden for your heirs.
+What if you have a property you want to pass down?
+You might consider putting it in your beneficiary's name before you pass away to avoid taxes or probate.
 However, this could be a costly mistake because the step-up in basis would not apply.

 A step-up in basis is a readjustment in the value of your appreciated assets for taxes.
 Here, the basis would be the cost or purchase price.
-Upon your passing, the value would be stepped up to match a fair market value, which can reduce the capital gains tax if the property is sold.
+Upon your passing, the value steps up to match a fair market value.
+This can reduce the Arizona capital gains tax if your heirs sell it.

-If, for example, you originally purchased your home for $60,000, it could appreciate significantly by the time you pass on — let’s say to a value of $250,000.
+Knowing how capital gains tax works on inherited property helps your heirs avoid unnecessary taxes.
+If, for example, you originally purchased your home for $60,000, it could appreciate by the time you pass on.
+Let’s say to a value of $250,000.
 If your beneficiary then sells the property for $280,000, then they would only pay capital gains tax on $30,000.

 Planning For the Future

-We have access to highly skilled and experienced estate planning attorneys and tax professionals to give credible insight on what should work for your exact situation.
-And, as fiduciaries, we’re required to always put your best interests first.
+We have access to highly skilled and experienced estate planning attorneys and tax professionals.
+They give credible insight on what should work for your exact situation.
+And, as fiduciaries, we’re must always put your best interests first.
+Take the next step by exploring how Arizona inheritance laws affect your estate—and how we can help you plan smartly.

 Get a free portfolio review today!